TheFifthRider/simply-roleplaying-webapp/docs/character/abilities.md

 | ------------- | ------------------- | --------------------------- |
 | Once per rest | when I attack I can | add an extra d4 to my roll. |

-To create a new ability, pick a trigger and an effect.
-The cost for the ability will be **once per rest**.
+To create a new ability, pick a trigger and an effect. <!-- Maybe not true --> The cost for the ability will be **once per rest**.

 <!-- Describe the difficulty of usual tests -->